KnoP-01/krl-for-vim/README.md

 It supports VKRC files.
 Folding will get optimized for VKRC.
 Also try the gd mapping on a fold line with SPSMAKRO, UP or Marker.

+Note: Keep your files to be edited below the KRC/ folder if you plan to edit lots of files.
+This folder will be the root for 'path'.
+Note to linux users: Keep your files to be edited on a FAT file system.
+Some features need the case insensitive file system to work properly.

 ## Installation:

 Extract the most recent [release][1] archive into your `~/.vim/` or